 - Once the USB pen is inserted please wait some seconds before displaying the FILE MANAGEMENT menu.
 If the instrument still does not detect the drive, press [EXIT] to leave the menu and then try again. - To copy a file into a USB pen that has never been used, first use your computer to create manually two folders: "v\songs" and "v\settings".
 Files should be placed in the folders according to the extensions listed above. - Should you need to rename the files on the USB drive with a computer, please remember that: .all, .set, .cmb, .sty files: names can have a maximum length of 12 characters or digits.
-Letters must be either all lower case. .mid e .lst files: names can have a maximum length of 12 characters or digits.
+Letters must be either all capital or all lower case. .mid e .lst files: names can have a maximum length of 12 characters or digits.
 Letters must be all lower case.
-Do not delete the first three characters and the "". - When using a computer to rename files stored on the USB pen, remember that names can only contain a maximum of 12 numbers and letters, which must all be lowercase. - Always use USB pens formatted with FAT or FAT32 file system (no NTFS).
+Do not delete the first three characters and the "\".

+- Always use USB pens formatted with FAT or FAT32 file system (no NTFS).
 We advise to use dedicated utilities created by the drive producer (usually available on CD-ROM or website).